Mustafa Ismail: Egyptian radio

-The reciter who recited the Quran on Egypt radio became ill, Mustafa Ismail was given the opportunity to recite in his place.
-King Farouk of Egypt was listening in the audience, and enjoyed Ismail's recitation so much that he requested Ismail recite Quran during the Islamic month of Ramadan for himself.
+When the reciter who recited the Quran on Egypt radio became ill, Mustafa Ismail was given the opportunity to recite in his place.
+King Farouk of Egypt was listening in the audience and enjoyed Ismail's recitation so much that he requested Ismail recite Quran during the Islamic month of Ramadan for himself.
 He was now the King's reciter.

 By the 1940s he was recognized and respected by almost the whole of Egypt.
 One particular quality of note is that Ismail's personality never changed.

-Ismail recited at a special program to celebrate the birth of the prophet Muhammad.
+Ismail recited at a special program to celebrate the birth of the Islamic prophet Muhammad.
 Abdul Fattah Shashi was originally scheduled to recite, but due to illness was replaced by Ismail.
-Ismail was concerned about the 30 minute duration, as he was accustomed to reciting for several hours at a time and would now have to achieve the same quality recitation in only thirty minutes.
+Ismail was concerned about the 30-minute duration, as he was accustomed to reciting for several hours at a time and would now have to achieve the same quality recitation in only thirty minutes.
 With practice, he was able to achieve this, marking a turning point in his life.